Onemind-Services-LLC/naf/20 Introduction to Network Automation with Python/exercise_2.md

 ![alt text](image-13.png)

-You can see the output below.
+You can see an output similar to below.

 ![alt text](image-14.png)